blenq/pagio/docs/source/timezone.rst

 sets this on startup, but it might be overridden by executing a "SET DateStyle TO ..." statement.
 In the ISO format, the timezone is represented as a fixed offset, e.g. "+02:00".
-The session timezone is used if it is an IANA timezone recognized by the zoneinfo module.
+The session timezone is used if it is an IANA timezone recognized by the Python :external+py3:py:mod:`zoneinfo` module or for python versions below 3.9 by the :external+bptz:py:mod:`backports.zoneinfo` package.
 Otherwise the fixed offset text is translated to a Python timezone with a fixed offset.

 When the binary result format is used, No timezone conversion by the server